Xalava/polyphrase/README.md

 - cross-platform testing
 - bundle as a command line
 - More advanced graphical interface
+- Convert as a module (serving as library / commandline)

 ## Known Issues
 - Only tested on Linux systems for the moment